15087/archiWeb/README.md

 ## Installation

 Make sure you have [WampServer](https://www.wampserver.com/en/), [Composer](https://getcomposer.org/) and [Symfony](https://symfony.com/download) otherwise download them.
 Download the repo and start working.
-You should consider to use a virtual environnement, below you just have a to open a command prompt (cmd) in the repo's folder.
+You simply have to enter the following commands in the file in the folder of the repo:
 ```
 composer install
 php bin/console doctrine:database:create